AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Report_3.md

 In the near future, the subteam will perform exact calculations and optimizations with these parameters in mind.
 [Equation 7](#Equation-7), supplemented by [Equation 1](#Equation-1) concerning fluidization velocity, will be instrumental in informing the subteam's fabrication of the prototype apparatus.

+## Methods

+### Measurements

+### Python Code

+### Apparatus Construction

 ## Future Work

 Now that the subteam has a solid understanding of the grounding principles of fluidization and pressure, as well as [Equation 7](#Equation-7) as a guideline to optimize the system, the subteam will move on to focus on fabrication of a prototype system, followed by experimentation, evaluation, and iteration.
+*/
+The subteam now has a prototype system assembled (with the exact parameters outlined in the [TODO- Make sure this is correct] Methods Section), but has encountered some errors in the system assembly which need to be corrected before moving on.
+The subteam will continue to troubleshoot and fix the current problems  and then initial tests have been run to ensure that the  will begin run tests to
+/*
 The prototype design will align with that illustrated below in Figure 5.
 Exact parameters (such as the length of the reactor) will be calculated and measured in the coming days during the fabrication process.

 [**CEO: How will you be supersaturating the influent?
 Include that here until your methods section is developed.**]